-Police Shrugged Off the Proud Boys, Until They Attacked the Capitol
+Police shrugged off the Proud Boys, until they attacked the Capitol

 But police charged the flag burner with assaulting Biggs.
 The city later paid $225,000 to settle accusations that police had falsified their reports out of sympathy with Biggs, who went on to become a leader of the far-right Proud Boys.

-Two years later, in Portland, Oregon, a Proud Boy named Ethan Nordean was caught on video pushing his way through a crowd of counterprotesters, punching one of them, then slamming him to the ground, unconscious.
+Two years later, in Portland, Oregon, something similar occurred.
+A Proud Boy named Ethan Nordean was caught on video pushing his way through a crowd of counterprotesters, punching one of them, then slamming him to the ground, unconscious.
 Once again, police charged only the other man in the skirmish, accusing him of swinging a baton at Nordean.

-Now Biggs, 37, and Nordean, 30, are major targets in a federal investigation.
+Now Biggs, 37, and Nordean, 30, are major targets in a federal investigation that prosecutors Thursday said could be “one of the largest in American history.”
 They face some of the most serious charges stemming from the attack on the U.S. Capitol in January: leading a mob of about 100 Proud Boys in a coordinated plan to disrupt the certification of former President Donald Trump’s electoral defeat.

 But an examination of the two men’s histories shows that local and federal law enforcement agencies passed up several opportunities to take action against them and their fellow Proud Boys long before they breached the Capitol.